contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 ## 18.18 Temple Endowment and Sealing

-For information on the temple endowment and sealing ordinances, see [27](27-temple-ordinances-for-the-living.md).
+For information on the temple endowment and sealing ordinances, see [chapter 27](27-temple-ordinances-for-the-living.md).

 ## 18.19 Chart of Ordinations